-Among the well known buildings designed during Clifton's partnership with Parry are the Captain Stirling Hotel (1935), the Inglewood Hotel (1935) and the Big Bell Hotel (1936).20 Clifton became one of the most prominent architects in the State, 'best known as a designer of houses', and recognised for his considerable contribution the development of a regional architecture 'appropriate to its social surroundings and climatic conditions.'21
+Among the well-known buildings designed during Clifton's partnership with Parry are the Captain Stirling Hotel (1935), the Inglewood Hotel (1935) and the Big Bell Hotel (1936).
+Clifton became one of the most prominent architects in the State, 'best known as a designer of houses', and recognised for his considerable contribution the development of a regional architecture 'appropriate to its social surroundings and climatic conditions.'

-On 27 September 1933, the building licence was granted to W. S. Leckie, for the two storey block of four four-room flats at Lots 101/102 Thomas Street, with a floor area of 5696 square feet, to be constructed in brick, at a cost of £3,704.22 It is not known whether the difference in cost reflected a modification in the design.
+On 27 September 1933, a building licence was granted to W. S. Leckie, for the two-storey block of four four-room flats at Lots 101/102 Thomas Street, with a floor area of 5696 square feet, to be constructed in brick, at a cost of $\pounds 3,704.^{23}$ It is not known whether the difference in cost reflected a modification in the design.

-In late 1933, the property was mortgaged to The Commercial Bank of Australia Limited on 7 November, which was discharged on 18 December, when it was mortgaged to two spinsters of View Street, Cottesloe.23 The mortgage was probably to finance the building of Flats 72-74 Thomas Street.
+In late 1933, the property was mortgaged to The Commercial Bank of Australia Limited on 7 November, which was discharged on 18 December, when it was mortgaged to two spinsters of View Street, Cottesloe.
+The mortgage was probably to finance the building of Flats 72-74 Thomas Street, Perth.

-Barbara Walton (nee Leckie) is uncertain of the date of completion of the place.24 As the building licence was granted in late September, completion was probably late 1933 or early 1934.
-The two storey brick and tile roofed building comprised four flats, with timber floors, and the exterior featured a pattern of over-burnt or clinker bricks set proud of the main wall face.25 All those who knew the place from the mid-1930s recollect the exterior walls as painted white or cream, with the timber and iron work in contrasting green.26
+Barbara Walton (nee Leckie) is uncertain of the date of completion of the place.
+As the building licence was granted in late September, completion was probably late 1933 or early 1934.
+The two storey brick and tile roofed building comprised four flats, with timber floors, and the exterior featured a pattern of over-burnt or clinker bricks set proud of the main wall face.
+All